andrewparkstech/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching

 ## Intro
-- Week 5 in progress...
+- Week 5 Completed on July 27.
-- I'm behind in the bootcamp but I am working to catch up.
-Learning a lot!

 ## Progress
 - 7/18/23 - I had a lot going on in life but I am back to finish up week 5!